GRAINS-Soy futures rise, wheat drops as traders await US crop report

 "The weather has certainly improved with lower temperatures and widespread rainfall in the forecast, but positioning and evening up ahead of Friday's WASDE report may dominate the trade for a couple of days."

-The USDA said on Wednesday that exporters sold 251,000 metric tons of U.S. soybeans to China and on Thursday is slated to issue weekly U.S. export sales data.
+In other news, Egypt's purchase of 235,000 metric tons of Russian wheat on Tuesday underscored the continued competitiveness of Russian supplies on theglobal market

-In India, the government will release up to 5 million metric tons of wheat from stocks to counter surging prices.
-Traders are watching to see whether India may also import wheat.
+India, meanwhile, will release up to 5 million metric tons of wheat from stocks.
+Traders are also watching for potential imports.

-(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Kirsten Donovan)
+(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Kirsten Donovan and Jonathan Oatis)

 ((Thomas.Polansek@thomsonreuters.com))